hackathon-empty-string-team/empty-string/docs/simple-feature-extractor.md

+## Current standings
+- Working prototype for our demo
+- Clustering and PCA can be adapted/improved

+## Idea
+- Contrary to the encoder-decoder idea, this approach was aimed to be as simple as possible
+- Though this approach is called "simple", it still uses some DL related computations but to an extent where most things are explainable
+- Aims to find the sweetspot between complexity of data while retaining the possibility to track what happens exactly

 ## What happens in the simple feature extractor?

 A high level step by step explanation what happens to a single soundfile: